jurtasun/rcds_intro_nextflow/chapter2/README.md

 ch.view()
 ```

-Edit it to create two channels, `ch1` and `ch2`, and then uses them as inputs to the `SUM` process.
+You shall see that a `work` directory has appeared, together with some hidden files `.nextfow.log`.
+For now, let's ignore these and just focus on the output we see on screen.
+Let's now edit this to create two channels, `ch1` and `ch2`, and then uses them as inputs to the `SUM` process.
 The `SUM` process sums the two inputs and prints the result to the standard output.
+Finally the `workflow` section calls the `SUM` process on these two channels.

 ```nextflow
 // Create a queue channel with multiple values